Book a live performance streamed to your classroom or student devices!

 Curriculum Connections: Drama, Language Arts, Health, Physical Education

 Brendan Chandler is an indigenous artist - Cree/English from the hometown of Grande Prairie Alberta.
-Brendan made his journey to become an actor by traveling to Toronto, Ontario where he completed a three-year acting program at Humber College.
+Brendan made their journey to become an actor by traveling to Toronto, Ontario where they completed a three-year acting program at Humber College.
 Brendan has been a part of Weesageechak Festival at Native Earth for the last three years collaborating with incredible indigenous artist across Canada.
-He was cast in Daniel David Moses play Almighty Voice and his Wife right out of theatre school in 2017.
+They were cast in Daniel David Moses play Almighty Voice and his Wife right out of theatre school in 2017.
 Brendan’s true love is acting, but something has been directing him in a new direction which is writing and directing.
 Brendan is developing an 8-episode series called the Sins.
 The Sins is a horror film/series that revolves around James who lives in Algonquin Heights, where peculiar events unfold which are constructed by The Seven Deadly Sin and The Wendigo.

 Financial support for our Livestreams in part by: